Local builder helping veteran close to losing homeowners insurance

 Lubben said, "It's amazing.
 We would never be able to afford to put a new roof on, new shingles and everything we need done -- pay for the labor, the roof and everything by ourselves."

-The family said proceeds from the GoFundMe account will now just go toward paying for materials.
+While the labor is being provided for, the family set up a GoFundMe account that go toward paying for materials.
 Work is expected to start next week.